 The first thing to do is to look in some of your hamster's favorite hiding spots.
 Do a thorough search as soon as possible after you've discovered you've lost your hamster.
 Keep in mind that your lost hamster is probably scared and will look for a secure hiding spot.

-- Start your search for your hamster near their cage and move away from there.
+- Begin at the center: Start your search for your hamster near their cage and move away from there.

-- Check behind and under furniture, as well as down the sides and backs of sofas, under cushions, etc.
+- Be thorough: Check behind and under furniture, as well as down the sides and backs of sofas, under cushions, etc.

-- Check inside any boxes you have around the house including tissue boxes.
+- Look in all boxes: Check inside any boxes you have around the house including tissue boxes.

 - Look inside any backpacks, purses, other bags, and shoes.

-- Check the undersides and backs of appliances for holes that your lost hamster could have climbed into.
+- Don't forget to look underneath everything: Check the undersides and backs of appliances for holes that your lost hamster could have climbed into.

-- Check behind/under the water heater (or anywhere else where it might be warm and dark).
+- Look under home fixtures: Check behind/under the water heater (or anywhere else where it might be warm and dark).

 Tracking a Lost Hamster